<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Is it possible to build the pool now and enclose it later?

-Yes.
+Yes, we have seen this done before with indoor pool installation.
 The key to pulling this off is thorough project planning.

-If you know the size of the structure before hand, you can pour the footings for the future structure when the pool deck is poured.
+If you know the size of the structure beforehand, you can pour the footings for the future structure when the pool deck is poured.

 What pool accessories should I consider with an indoor pool?